meda98/data_engineering_project/README.md

 ## Notes

+- The PostgreSQL data source is configured automatically via Grafana provisioning.
-- Data is streamed continuously to simulate real-time IoT devices
+- Data is streamed continuously from the CSV file to simulate real-time IoT devices.
+As soon as the end of the file is reached, the producer starts reading from the top again.
-- Grafana datasource is automatically provisioned
-- Dashboard must be imported manually
+- Each device represents a different urban environment (park, residential, and traffic area).
+- Alerts are triggered when the environmental index crosses predefined thresholds:
+  0.015 → WARNING
+  0.020 → CRITICAL

+- Hysteresis is applied to prevent rapid alert fluctuations near threshold values.

+  Example:
+  1. Index ≥ 0.015 → WARNING alert is sent.
+  2. Status is only set back to NORMAL if index < 0.0145.